 Upon arrival at Baltra Airport, your representative will meet you, help you collect your luggage, and escort you on a bus ride to the Itabaca Channel and then transfer to Puerto Ayora.

-A delightful area reached by a nice zodiac ride: “Tintoreras” are small islands in front of Puerto Villamil coast.
+Today starts at Las Tintoreras.
+A delightful area reached by a nice Zodiac ride, Las Tintoreras are small islands off the coast of Puerto Villamil.
 See Galapagos penguins and sea lions that often pop out on shore.
 White-tipped reef sharks are fairly common in the archipelago.
-Their name in Spanish is Tintorera, thus the name of this site, as they are always found here resting in the shallow waters.
+Their name in Spanish is "tintorera," thus the name of this site, as they are always found here resting in the shallow waters.

 Isabela Island is the largest and one of the youngest islands in the Galapagos archipelago.
 Land in Puerto Villamil and travel to the highlands to Sierra Negra slope.
 Do some hiking on uneven terrain until arriving at the Sierra Negra volcano rim.
 Sierra Negra is the second widest crater in the world.
 From this viewpoint, you have fantastic sights to the 6 x 5-mile-wide crater, the rest of the volcanoes, and Perry Isthmus, a 6-mile-wide lava field.
 From here, hike to Chico Volcano to watch the striking lava formations, examples of the geological occurrences that have created the Galapagos Islands.

 Punta Moreno is located on the north coast of Isabela Island between the Sierra Negra and Cerro Azul volcano.
-The trail runs along a lava flow Pahohoe (solidified lava in the form of corrugations or an accordion) into a complex of coastal lagoons.
+The trail runs along a pahoehoe lava flow (solidified lava in an accordion-like corrugated formation) into a complex of coastal lagoons.
 Its main attraction are several species of birds which can be found around the lakes and mangroves.

 Fernandina is the third largest island in the archipelago and has a single visitor site, Punta Espinoza, located at the northeastern tip of the island.
 Just across Tagus Cove is a visitor site where some of the unique species of the Galapagos can be seen.
 Marine iguanas gather in larger groups here than on any other island.
 They bask in the sand, swim near the shore and sometimes block the way at the landing dock.
 Among the unique species found here is the Flightless Cormorant, a bird lacking predators that has survived by finding food in the ocean.
 Their wings, tails and feet progressively adapted for swimming.
 To see these birds is to witness evolution happening right in front of you.